Figure. Illustration by Brian Stauffer

 Although four types of procedures are available to treat TN, little evidence exists as to which is best.
-The four procedures include peripheral nerve blocks, percutaneous procedures, gamma knife, and microvascular decompression.
+The four procedures include peripheral nerve blocks, percutaneous procedures, radiosurgery, and microvascular decompression.

 Peripheral nerve blocks involve the doctor attempting to block the nerve with anesthetics such as lidocaine.